syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Customization.md

 ## Placeholder Customization

-The placeholder style can be customized using the properties PlaceHolderFontColor, PlaceHolderFontSize and PlaceHolderFontFamily.
+The placeholder style can be customized using the properties PlaceHolderFontColor, PlaceHolderFontSize, and PlaceHolderFontFamily.

 N> The PlaceHolderFontFamily property accepts fonts as Embedded source, System Font Name, or Base64 TTF string.